Pixel Motion Diffusion is What We Need for Robot Control: Related Work

 \section{Related Work}

-\bhdr{Pixel Motion for Robot Control:} Several prior works explore pixel trajectories or optical flow as motion representations~\citep{Bharadhwaj2024Track2ActPP,Bharadhwaj2024Gen2ActHV,Hu2024VideoPP,Ran25LTM}.
-These methods capture the displacement of pixels between consecutive frames, providing a dense and local description of motion that is universal and often embodiment-agnostic.
-Recent advances have leveraged these representations to enable scalable robot learning and zero-shot skill transfer.
-For instance, LangToMo~\citep{Ran25LTM} introduces a dual-system framework that uses language-conditioned pixel motion forecasts as an intermediate representation, allowing robot control to be learned from web-scale video-caption data without requiring specific robot action annotations.
-Similarly, General Flow~\citep{Yuan2024GeneralFA} proposes a language-conditioned 3D flow prediction model trained on large-scale human videos and treats 3D flow as a foundational affordance, providing a scalable, universal language for describing manipulation.
+\bhdr{Sparse Pixel Trajectories for Robot Control:} Several prior works explore pixel trajectories as motion representations~\citep{Bharadhwaj2024Track2ActPP,Bharadhwaj2024Gen2ActHV,Hu2024VideoPP,Ran25LTM}.
+These methods capture the displacement of pixels between consecutive frames, providing a local description of motion that is universal and often embodiment-agnostic.
+For instance, General Flow~\citep{Yuan2024GeneralFA} proposes a language-conditioned sparse 3D flow prediction model trained on large-scale human videos and treats sparse 3D flow as a foundational affordance, providing a scalable, universal language for describing manipulation.

-Other works focus on using pixel motion for planning and policy learning.
 FLIP~\citep{Gao2024FLIPFG} utilizes a flow-centric generative planning model to synthesize long-horizon plans from language-annotated videos, guiding low-level policies.
 Im2Flow2Act~\citep{Xu2024FlowAT} and Track2Act~\citep{Bharadhwaj2024Track2ActPP} both use point or object flow as a cross-domain interface, bridging the gap between human videos, simulated data, and real-world robot execution to achieve zero-shot manipulation.
-Finally, Gen2Act~\citep{Bharadhwaj2024Gen2ActHV} takes a generative approach, first imagining a video of future motion in image pixel space and then conditioning a robot policy on the generated video to enable generalizable manipulation.

-\bhdr{Vision-Language-Action Models with Pixel-related Representations:} Vision-language-action models have emerged as a powerful paradigm for language-conditioned robot control~\citep{rt1,rt2,bahl2022human,padalkar2023open,reed2022gato,wu2023unleashing,driess2023palm,kim2024openvla,zheng2024tracevla,Zawalski2024RoboticCV,Sudhakar2024ControllingTW,Jeong2025ObjectCentricWM,yang2025magma}.
-Leveraging large-scale training with web-scale vision-language data, these models increasingly focus on improving generalization and data efficiency.
-DVD~\citep{chen2021learning} uses diverse ``in-the-wild" human videos to teach reward functions and enables zero-shot transfer to new environments.
-Other approaches focus on learning from passive observation, as seen in~\citep{Ko2023LearningTA}, who developed a policy that learns from ``actionless" videos by inferring actions from dense correspondences between generated future frames.
-GR-1~\citep{wu2023unleashing} is a GPT-style transformer policy that benefits from large-scale video pre-training.
-3D-VLA~\citep{zhen20243d} proposes a world model that integrates 3D perception and reasoning to enhance planning capabilities.
-These advances have been supported by initiatives like Octo~\citep{octo_2023}, an open-source generalist policy trained on the vast Open X-Embodiment dataset~\citep{o2024open}, paving the way for more reproducible and widely usable models.
+AVDC~\citep{Ko2023LearningTA} and Gen2Act~\citep{Bharadhwaj2024Gen2ActHV} adopt generative approaches that synthesize future observations and derive motion signals (such as optical flow or point trajectories) to guide robot policies.